 When you’re crammed in a car all day, it’s nice to spread out in the evenings and indulge in a few creature comforts along the way.
 HI hostels are all over the country at ideal stopping points.
 With a hostel, you’ll get a comfy place to sleep, kitchen facilities to help you feed yourself while sticking to a budget, hot showers and you’ll still get to meet other backpackers along the way (and maybe pick up a new passenger), which is a heck of a lot better than trying to sleep in your car.

 In the summer months, it’s best to book ahead since some hostels do fill up regularly.
-If you do need to cancel a booking, you only need to do it with 24 hours notice, so you can still change your plans as you go, if you always work at least a day ahead of yourself.
+If you do need to cancel a booking, you only need to do it with 24 hours notice at most hostels, so you can still change your plans as you go, if you always work at least a day ahead of yourself.
 Front desk staff at HI hostels can book other hostels for you, too!

 How to get a car